turbot/steampipe-docs/docs/develop/plugin-release-checklist.md

 # Plugin Release Checklist

-As of May 2022, we've absorbed 80+ plugins into the hub.
+As of October 2023, we've absorbed 135+ plugins into the hub.
 If you want to contribute one -- and we hope you do! -- here are the most common things we ask contributors to check to prepare for the plugin's release.
 Feel free to tick the boxes as you go through the list!

 - [Basic Configuration](#basic-configuration)
 - [Configuration File](#configuration-file)